 If you’ve ever asked yourself whether you’re meant to be in a relationship, this is a good read for you.
 This book helps you on your journey of self-discovery and provides a checklist of qualities that signal your readiness to become a committed partner.

-This self-help book provides you a roadmap on how to take care of yourself in order to take care of your relationship.
+This self-help book provides you with a roadmap on how to take care of yourself in order to take care of your relationship.
+Count this among the best relationship advice books if you want to master the art of self-love, after all you can’t pour from an empty cup.

 This is great for anyone who wants to evolve in their relationship, become a better person and a better partner.
 Read it.
 We’re sure your partner will thank you!